 Steam engines of yesteryear may have been slower and ‘dirtier‘ than diesel/ electric ones, but they were much safer.
 As per records, out of every 100 accidents on Indian Railways, only two involved steam engines as the steam engine staff had to be on their feet, busy stoking the fire, adjusting gauges, tightening gears and releasing excessive steam pressure, polish gleaming brass fittings and gauges, filling the water tender and so on.

 The train was controlled by a Guard who impressed me with his well starched and ironed cotton white trousers and coat as white as snow.
-For the life of me, I could never figure out as to how these Guards on the trains pulled by steam engines, maintained their white uniform so well.
-A short journey on such a train always invariably resulted in my dress and hair getting covered with coal-dust.
+I could never figure out as to how these Guards on the trains pulled by steam engines, maintained their white uniform so well.
+A short journey on such a train always invariably resulted in my dress and hair getting covered with coaldust.

 I might add here an interesting aside.
 The Indian Railways currently runs a luxury heritage train from Delhi to Alwar, renamed The Palace On Wheels, (earlier Fairy Queen, since 1855) powered by a 70-year-old renovated steam engine, named ‘Azad‘- engine number WP 7200, built in 1947 in USA.

 Indian Railways is still maintaining its oldest working steam locomotive named Fairy Queen at New Delhi.
 I wonder whether the Railways still have the drivers to operate it.